vysoforlife/Energy_efficiency_and_sensitivity_benefits_in_a_motion_processing_adaptive_recurrent_neural_network/README.md

 This code can be used to train and test the two recurrent neural network models—**MotionNet-R** (baseline, non-adaptive) and **AdaptNet** (adaptive)—to reproduce the results presented in the manuscript.

-The training datasets (natural image sequences), as well as pre-trained networks and results files, can be found at: [LINK_TO_DATA]
+The training datasets (natural image sequences), as well as pre-trained networks and results files, can be found at: https://osf.io/pg7se/files/osfstorage/675bfc0197940e6cff87bbe1

 ---